Opinion: Phillip Schofield’s exit has been a long time coming

 At the opposite end of the spectrum, when Phillip came out as gay on live TV in February 2020, it showed a similar level of vulnerability.
 In that instance he acknowledged how, for the first time, he was the talking point, explaining that he and Holly would sit there and expect people to open up to them, and it was only fair that he did the same thing.
 It demonstrated an understanding of his viewers and fans, and an awareness that he would need their support to continue.
 People were, on the whole, quite willing to give it to him.

 The problem for Schofield, however, is that he and Holly had already been part of the discourse for a while.
-Prior to the 2019 general election, the This Morning hosts interviewed both Jeremy Corbyn and Boris Johnston, and the pair were criticised for the dogmatic nature of their cross examination of Corbyn compared to their engagement with Johnston.
+Prior to the 2019 general election, the This Morning hosts interviewed both Jeremy Corbyn and Boris Johnson, and the pair were criticised for the dogmatic nature of their cross examination of Corbyn compared to their engagement with Johnson.
 There’s a reason that selfie went viral.

 The intervening years have also not been kind to the pair.
 Although I didn’t care personally, I genuinely thought they’d never recover from Queuegate.
 The powerful and the plebs alike were queuing for days outside, and they sidled up to the fast-track line like it was Alton Towers.
 I’ve never seen righteous fury like it.